 Test to see that the crust round is large enough for the pan and transfer top and bottom parchment (with the dough inside) onto a rimmed baking sheet for a proper chill while we make the pie filling.

-While the pie crust chills, let’s make the sweet potato pie filling!
+While the pie crust chills, let’s make the gluten-free sweet potato pie filling!

 I start by peeling, quartering and boiling sweet potatoes.